gmcmacran/TypeOneTypeTwoSim/type I/README.md

 comparison.

 Most tests have a type I error rate of .05.
-Exploring each test one by one, most tests have a consistent type I rate across the entire parameter space and alternative hypotheses.
+Exploring each test one by one, most tests have a consistent type I rate across the explored parameter space and alternative hypotheses.
 The negative binomial has an area where type I error rate increases slightly.